“Programme Action” describes what we do in Soroptimist International (SI) Swansea

 Internationally We are supporting the Chora Chori project Empowering Girls in Nepal and were one of the first to raise funds for this project with an Afternoon tea for members and supporters.

 We supported the International 3E Project to Educate, Empower and Enable young women and girls.
 We have supported the MERU Garden SIGBI project from 2016-2019 when the project ended.

 Past President Dr Anne Norton visited Himachal Pradesh in India for four weeks in 2012 with “Volunteering India” performing health checks on children and teachers in village day centres, tea gardens, and a school for mentally challenged children.
 She also attended an HIV seminar.
 Her talk at a Spring Dinner meeting in 2013 on her visit was well received and Indian dress was worn.

 3E Project: Healthcare, is a partnership between Soroptimist International Great Britain and Ireland (SIGBI) and the international medical charity Maternal and Childhealth Advocacy International (MCAI) – and its partner Advanced Life Support Group (ALSG).
 This is a three year fundraising challenge which will save the lives of countless critically ill women, babies and children in the Gambia.

-In 2016 and 2017, we are supporting the Toilet Twinning initiative and have filled backpacks for Mary’s Meals.
+In 2016, 2017 and 2019, we supported the Toilet Twinning initiative and have filled backpacks for Mary’s Meals.
 We supported the Regional project to fight against the use of alcohol by young women in 2013 and in 2014 – 2016, we supported Anti Trafficking and Anti Modern Day Slavery initiatives.
-See internet links on dedicated page https://sigbi.org/swansea/programme-action/oct-2014-anti-human-trafficking-project/.
+See internet links on dedicated page https://sigbi.org/swansea/programme-action/oct-2014-anti-human-trafficking-project/